guacsec/guac/cmd/README.md

   therefore don't use camelCase anywhere.

 - Descriptive on its own - The flag names are also used in the guac.yaml config file.
 Therefore a name should be self descriptive.
-Good: `nats-addr`, Bad:
+Good: `pubsub-addr`, Bad:
   `type`.
 If it is something that has the same meaning everywhere, it is ok to be short: ex: interval.